programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 We could observe some clear clusters in our data when using `known_works_normalized`, `commentaries_normalized`, and `modern_editions_normalized` as a feature subset.
 But what does this actually tell us?
 This is a question that the algorithm cannot answer.
 The clustering algorithms only demonstrate that there are specific clusters under certain conditions, in this case, when looking for n=5 clusters with k-means and the above-mentioned subset of features.
 But what are these clusters about?
 Do they grant us valuable insights into our data?
 To answer this question, we need to look at the members of each cluster and analyze if their grouping hints at certain aspects that might be worth exploring further.

 In our example, looking at cluster 0 (the dense one in the left part of our plot) reveals that this cluster includes many authors with only very few kown works, few to none commentaries, few modern editions, and rather short entries in the DNP (average word count of 513).
-Consequently, it mostly consists of relatively unknown or less important authors.
+Consequently, it mostly consists of relatively unknown ancient authors.

 | authors                       |   word_count |   modern_translations |   known_works |   manuscripts |   early_editions |   early_translations |   modern_editions |   commentaries |
 |:------------------------------|-------------:|----------------------:|--------------:|--------------:|-----------------:|---------------------:|------------------:|---------------:|